jraby07/Tradebotv1/README.md

 # Tradebotv1

-Tradebotv1 is a small experimental cryptocurrency trading bot.
-The project now includes a basic framework for executing a strategy using technical indicators such as RSI, MACD and Bollinger Bands.
-The bot can run in either **simulation** mode or **live** mode against Coinbase Pro.
+Tradebotv1 is an experimental cryptocurrency trading bot that can run in **simulation** or **live** mode.
+It fetches data from Coinbase or Binance, applies simple indicators (RSI, MACD and Bollinger Bands) and executes trades.
+A small web interface can start the bot in either mode and display recent trades.

 ## Setup